Ph. D. Guidelines

 During the fourth semester, the student prepares an extensive reading list on this area of specialization, in consultation with the dissertation director and the qualifying exam committee.
 The list must be sufficient to cover a major time period and must emphasize two components:

 - Historical, cultural, and theoretical backgrounds pertinent to the student’s projected dissertation.

 - Primary and secondary texts pertinent to the individual’s area of specialization.

-By the end of the second semester of the student’s second year, the student submits the completed reading list and six proposed examination topics/questions to the committee.
-The exam committee uses these questions as a basis for preparing the examination questions, but has the right to modify them, add to them, or discard them.
+- Written Examination By the beginning of the student’s third year, the student submits the completed reading list and six proposed examination topics/questions to the dissertation director and then to the qualifying exam committee.
+The dissertation director uses these questions as a basis for preparing the examination questions, but has the right to modify them, add to them, or discard them.
 The written examination takes place over two days (not necessarily consecutive) before TA orientation in the student’s first semester of the third year.
-On each day, the student will have six hours to answer one or two essay questions.
+On each day, the student will have six hours to answer two essay questions.
 The student may consult any sources s/he chooses.
 At least one exam must be written in French.
 These exams may be taken at home.

 Exam day 1: This part of the exam should reflect a broad understanding of the area in which the student is specializing

 Exam day 2: This part of the exam should reflect a more focused understanding of the student’s area of specialization